 * What David did – through Christ in you, you have the strength to apply the Word you know against your personal enemy, depression.

 One of my all-time, favorite chapters is Psalm 18.
 David said, “In my distress I cried out to the Lord, yes, I prayed to my God for help.
 He reached down from heaven and rescued me – he drew me out of deep waters” – deep depression.

-If you are a Christian but living with depression you have probably had all kinds of well-meaning spiritual advice given to you in church, or on TV, or from friends or family, and though you have appreciated their advice, it really hasn’t made much of a difference in your life at all.
-But let me encourage you in this.
-If you are sincere in asking the Lord for help and deliverance and if to the best that you can are applying the truth that you know to your mind, and speaking it in faith from your mouth, then I believe with all my heart that there will come a moment of illumination or revelation of the truth that you’ve been standing on and speaking in faith, and your complete deliverance will manifest.
+If you are a Christian but living with depression you have probably had all kinds of well-meaning spiritual advice given to you in church, or from friends or family or even counselors, and though you have appreciated their advice, it really hasn’t made much of a difference in your life at all.
+So, let me encourage you in this; if you are sincere in asking the Lord for help and deliverance and if to the best that you can, are applying the truth that you know to your mind, and speaking it in faith from your mouth, then I believe that total freedom from depression will come.
+A moment where the depressioni will lift from you and the Word of truth that you’ve been standing on and speaking in faith, will manifest in deliverance.
 God will reach down from heaven, rescue you, and draw you out of deep waters.

 For you I pray this …

 … lift the darkness – bring in the light

 … where there is weakness – give strength